galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 {:.no_toc}

 <!-- AskOmics intro -->
-AskOmics is a web software for data integration and query using the Semantic Web technologies.
+AskOmics is a web application for data integration and query using the Semantic Web technologies.
 It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into RDF triples, and perform complex queries using a user-friendly interface.
-During the step of integration, AskOmics build an RDF desription of the data: the **abstraction**.
+During the integration step, AskOmics builds an RDF description of the data: the **abstraction**.
 This abstraction is used to explore the data and build the query.
 AskOmics can also integrate **abstraction** of distant endpoint.
 Abstraction are obtained using [abstractor](https://github.com/askomics/abstractor), a pyhton package to generatre RDF abstraction from distant endpoint.
 The query builder interface is used to create a path through the **abstraction** of each ressources.
 The path is converted to a SPARQL query that is sent to the multiple SPARQL endpoint.